jeongahblairlee/rnaseqExplorer/README.md

 ## Workflow

-In the **Workflow** tab, you can view the overall workflow of the RNAseq Explorer application:
+In the **Workflow**, you can see the overall workflow of the RNAseq Explorer application:

 ![Workflow](https://raw.githubusercontent.com/jeongahblairlee/rnaseqExplorer/refs/heads/main/notebook/workflow.png)